-Introduction to 2-D and 3-D communication and presentation techniques as used in architecture.
-Includes orthographic, paraline, perspective and freehand drawing techniques and procedures.
-Covers basic model building and the use of drawing as a problem abstraction and diagramming technique.
-(1 lecture hour, 6 lab hours) languages, the cognitive basis for language, the formation of communication systems, and the adaptive use of those systems in human societies.
-(3 lecture hours)
+ARCH 1121 - 4 Credits

+Introduction to 2-D and

+3-D communication and

+presentation techniques as

+used in architecture.
+Includes

+orthographic, paraline,

+perspective and freehand

+drawing techniques and

+procedures.
+Covers basic

+model building and the use

+of drawing as a problem

+abstraction and diagramming

+technique.
+(1 lecture hour, 6

+lab hours)